COVID-19: Pak PM warns mosques will be forced to shut down during Ramzan if directives not followed

 "We are in touch with India to let the stranded people cross over," he said.
 Yusuf said that special flights were being allowed to bring back Pakistanis from different countries and this week 6,000 of them would be brought back, followed by another 7,000 next week.

 India on Sunday trashed Pakistan Prime Minister Imran Khan's comments alleging targeting of Muslims in the country in the backdrop of the coronavirus pandemic.
-"Instead of concentrating on fighting COVID-19, they are making baseless allegations against their neighbors," the MEA spokesperson said in New Delhi.
+"Instead of concentrating on fighting COVID-19, they are making baseless allegations against their neighbours," the MEA spokesperson said in New Delhi..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)